JackyXu-Cool/Team-2130-Machine-Learning-Roulette/Readme.md

 ### Bug Fixes
 1. Disabled upload button when the user is not in the first stage of upload.

+## Version 0.3.0
+### New Features
+1. Implemented Naive Bayes
+2. Implemented Hierarchical Clustering
+3. Implemented Decision Tree
+4. Database setup
+5. Supported y-label for accuracy comparison
+### Bug Fixes
+1. Modified the order of frontend upload stage.
+User will choose the ML model first and then upload their dataset.
+Y-label is required for some ML models and is optional for the others.
+The logic will be much clear if the user chooses ML model first, so that our frontend can decide whether y-label is must or not.

 # Client
 Jay Lofstead, Sandia National Laboratories